Qumulo/docs/integration-guide/varonis/qumulo-broker-with-qumulo-core.md

 ## How the Qumulo-Varonis Integration Works
 This section describes how the Qumulo-Varonis integration works.
-It provides an overview of the integration workflow; explains how Qumulo Broker gathers, processes, and emits Qumulo Core audit logs; and describes how Qumulo Broker uses `rsyslog` queues to ensure efficient data transfer.
+It provides an overview of the integration workflow; explains how Qumulo Broker gathers, processes, and sends Qumulo Core audit logs; and describes how Qumulo Broker uses `rsyslog` queues to ensure efficient data transfer.

 ### How Qumulo Clusters Send Audit Log Data to Varonis
 Qumulo Core sends audit logs for each [supported file- and directory-level operation](#supported-operations) in real time to Varonis for continuous monitoring.
 To detect anomalous behavior that system administrators can use to detect potential activity from a bad actor (for example, abnormal or high-frequency changes in file activity&mdash;such as file creation, deletion, and modification&mdash;or changes to access permissions), Varonis applies machine learning to Qumulo Core audit logs and issues alerts.
 In addition to common patterns, Varonis uses thread feeds and denylists to identify known ransomware and attack patterns.